Quantitative disorder effects in low-dimensional spin systems: Proofs for spin systems with continuous symmetry

 To ease the notation, let us define the map $G : \R \to \R$ by the formula

 We note that, by Proposition~\ref{prop.basicpropfreeen} and the Gaussianity of the field, the derivative of the map $G$ is explicit and we have

-The strategy is to apply Lemma~\ref{labelMLEmma} with the map $g: \R \to \R$ defined by the formula
+The strategy is to apply Proposition~\ref{labelMLEmma} with the map $g: \R \to \R$ defined by the formula

 where $C$ is the constant appearing in the right side of~\eqref{eq:1701}.
 Let us first verify that the map $g$ belongs to the set $\mathcal{G}$ introduced in~\eqref{def.setF}.
 We fix an interval $I = [t_0 , t_1] \subseteq \R$.
-By the identity~\eqref{eq:1907} and the inequality~\eqref{eq:1701}, we have
+By the inequality~\eqref{eq:1701}, we have

 Consequently, the map $g$ belongs to the set $\mathcal{G}$.
-We can thus apply Lemma~\ref{labelMLEmma} and obtain
+We can thus apply Proposition~\ref{labelMLEmma} and obtain